Pearson Chi-squared Conditional Randomization Test: Numerical Experiments

-We then partition the samples into $N=\lfloor n/4 \rfloor$ groups of equal size and score each group (and its counterfeits) by the average score of their four members.
-Finally, we follow Algorithm \eqref{algorithm: model-xz} to label the groups and construct the statistic $U_{N,\ell}$.
-We calculate the $p$-values for each of the conditional independence tests, using \eqref{eq: p-val}.
-The results are summarized in Table \ref{table: real-data}.
+We calculate the $p$-values for each of the CI tests, using \eqref{eq: p-val}.
+The results are outlined in Table \ref{table: real-data}.
 As we see among the three response variables considered in this experiment, user type has the most significant (conditional) dependence to duration of the ride.